chetanbg1/cbg-aws/README.md

 key terminologies of S3 -
 --
-Buckets - big folder , organize your data into buckets, much like orgnizing files into folders in computer Objects - individual file stored within bucket , eg photos, vidios, documnets, or any digital file key - unique identifiers for objets in buckets, each object has a key similar to a file path
+Buckets - big folder , organize your data into buckets, much like orgnizing files into folders in computer, can create upto 100 buckets
+Objects - individual file stored within bucket , eg photos, vidios, documnets, or any digital file key - unique identifiers for objets in buckets, each object has a key similar to a file path

 Storage classes Avaible in S3
-**S3 Standard
+**S3 Standard - frequently access data
 -
 Designed for frequently accessed data
 Stores data in a minimum of three Availability Zones Amazon S3 Standard provides high availability for objects.
 This makes it a good choice for a wide range of use cases, such as websites, content distribution, and data analytics.
 Amazon S3 Standard has a higher cost than other storage classes intended for infrequently accessed data and archival storage. low latency

-**S3 Standard-Infrequent Access (S3 Standard-IA)
+**S3 Standard-Infrequent Access (S3 Standard-IA) - long lived, infrequently access data -
--
 Ideal for infrequently accessed data
 Similar to Amazon S3 Standard but has a lower storage price and higher retrieval price Amazon S3 Standard-IA is ideal for data infrequently accessed but requires high availability when needed.
 Both Amazon S3 Standard and Amazon S3 Standard-IA store data in a minimum of three Availability Zones.
 Amazon S3 Standard-IA provides the same level of availability as Amazon S3 Standard but with a lower storage price and a higher retrieval price. low cost ,

-S3 One Zone-Infrequent Access (S3 One Zone-IA)
+S3 One Zone-Infrequent Access (S3 One Zone-IA) - long lived, infrequently access data, non-critical data -
--
 Stores data in a single Availability Zone
 Has a lower storage price than Amazon S3 Standard-IA